kannankvs/md2/Command-Reference.md

 ## config aaa

 This sub-section explains all the possible CLI based configuration options for the AAA module.
 The list of commands/sub-commands possible for aaa is given below.
-Note that the "aaa" commands need root privileges that is obtained using "sudo -i".

 	Command: aaa authentication
              sub-commands: